kaopanboonyuen/panboonyuen_professional_website/content/blog/leveraging-large-language-models-in-remote-sensing/index.md

 </p>

 <p align="justify">
 In this blog, we will explore how LLMs can be applied to remote sensing, particularly in the domains of LULC and image classification.
-We will delve into the methodologies, algorithms, and formulas that can be utilized to harness the power of LLMs for these applications.
+We will delve into the methodologies, algorithms, and techniques that can be utilized to harness the power of LLMs for these applications.
 </p>

 ## Understanding Large Language Models (LLMs)